 Understandably, planning out the details of your wedding day can seem like quite a daunting task if, like most people, you’ve not done it before and have only been to a handful of weddings.
-So in this post I thought I’d give you a helping hand and share my own tips as well as two suggested wedding day timelines.
+So in this post I thought I’d give you a helping hand and share some top tips to help you plan your day with confidence.

 I also definitely recommend that you ask your wedding venue for some ideas, as they will know how to plan a wedding timeline that will work best at their venue.
 Other wedding suppliers (e.g. makeup artists, caterers and bands) will also have specific time requirements so it’s a good idea to get their input too.